ejss4343/Student-Information-System/README.md

 # Student-Information-System
-An application that allows students to manage their school data.
+An application that allows students to manage their school data